MemRerank: Preference Memory for Personalized Product Reranking: Methodology

+We train the memory extractor with GRPO using top-100-aligned 5-way reward instances.
+For each category, we split the data constructed in Section~\ref{sec:dataset_construction} into train, dev, and test sets with a 75:15:10 ratio.
+We then construct training and development instances from full-corpus top-100 retrieval results.
+BM25, BLAIR-large, and Qwen3-Embedding-8B are used as seen retrievers for reward-data construction, while Linq-Embed-Mistral is held out for retriever-generalization evaluation.
+For each query and seen retriever, we keep the pair only when the positive product appears in that retriever's top 100.

+Each reward instance contains the positive product and four retrieved negatives.
+To expose the extractor to different parts of the top-100 distribution, we sample negatives by rank bucket: two from ranks 1-20, one from ranks 21-50, and one from ranks 51-100.
+We sample eight such 5-way instances per eligible query-retriever pair for training and five for development.
+This construction keeps the reward task cheap while making it closer to the final top-100 setwise reranking setting.

+Given an input history $H$, GRPO samples a group of memories $M_1,\ldots,M_K$ from $\pi_{\theta}(\cdot \mid H)$.
+For each sampled memory $M_k$, we remove evidence fields before scoring, insert the remaining memory into the downstream reranking prompt, and evaluate it on the corresponding 5-way candidate set.
+The reward reranker is sampled five times with the same prompt, and the utility reward is the positive-selection accuracy $u_5(M_k)$ defined in Equation~\ref{eq:5way_utility}.
+GRPO then updates the extractor using the relative rewards of the sampled memories, so the model is optimized for memories that make the downstream reranker more likely to select the positive product.

+In addition to $u_5(M_k)$, we add a lightweight deterministic memory-quality term.
+The checks are intentionally category-agnostic and small relative to $u_5(M_k)$.
+They encourage well-formed memory fields, concise preference statements, and non-empty within-category memory, while penalizing malformed tags, repetitive or overlong output, placeholder text, and unsupported evidence-like content.
+Let $q(M_k)$ denote the clipped quality score and $\lambda$ its weight.
+The reward used by GRPO is

-This training setup has two advantages.
-First, it avoids requiring gold preference-memory annotations, which are difficult and expensive to collect at scale.
-Second, it directly optimizes the extractor for its actual role in the pipeline: helping the reranker pick the correct product under personalized constraints.
+This design keeps downstream reranking utility as the main optimization target and uses quality checks only as regularization.
+It avoids requiring gold preference-memory annotations, and it trains the extractor for its actual role in the system: producing compact reusable memory that improves personalized product reranking.